West Palm Beach neighborhood holds peace walk to spur change

-A peace walk.
-It's a stroll the residents of the Pinewood Park neighborhood in West Palm Beach say is needed to spur change.
+Residents of the Pinewood Park neighborhood in West Palm Beach said a peace walk is needed to spur change.

 "What we feel in this neighborhood on the north end of the city is that we're not heard very well," Denise Barnes said.